google/ExoPlayer/downloading-media.md

 See `DownloadManagerListener` in the demo app's [`DownloadTracker`][] class for a concrete example.

+Download progress updates do not trigger calls on `DownloadManager.Listener`.
+To update a UI component that shows download progress, you should periodically query the `DownloadManager` at your desired update rate. [`DownloadService`][] contains an example of this, which periodically updates the service foreground notification.
+{:.info}

 ## Playing downloaded content ##

 Playing downloaded content is similar to playing online content, except that